opaque-systems/opaquegateway-python/docs/getting_started/overview.md

 ## Technical overview

-A technical overview on how Opaque Gateway leverages [confidential computing](https://en.wikipedia.org/wiki/Confidential_computing) and [remote attestation](https://www.redhat.com/en/blog/attestation-confidential-computing) is coming soon.
+A technical overview on how Opaque Gateway build on top of [confidential computing](https://en.wikipedia.org/wiki/Confidential_computing) and [remote attestation](https://www.redhat.com/en/blog/attestation-confidential-computing) is coming soon.

+### Attested communication with Opaque Gateway

+All communication from a client to Opaque Gateway occurs over an attested TLS channel.
+In short, an attested TLS channel enables a client to 1) verify the identity of the server, 2) ensure that the server is running the correct software, and 3) establish an encrypted channel for communication.
+Attested TLS capabilities rely on the server running on confidential computing hardware.
+More on confidential computing, remote attestation, and attested TLS can be found [here](background.md).

 ## Supported entities